stac-utils/stac-rs/RELEASING.md

 All packages in **stac-rs** follow semantic versioning as best they can.
 We do not currently require deprecation before removal, so features may disappear between breaking releases.
 This may change in the future as the packages mature.

-## Release notes

-We do not currently publish release notes (<https://github.com/stac-utils/stac-rs/releases>).
-This may change in the near future as **stac** (in particular) becomes more mature and is used by more downstream packages.